vbezhenar/vbezhenar.github.io/_articles/start-typescript-node-project.md

 ## Prerequisites

-This setup has been tested with node v18.16.0 and npm 9.7.1.
+This setup has been tested with node v18.16.0, npm 9.7.1, eslint 8.45.0, typescript-eslint 6.0.0, prettier 3.0.0.
 Basic knowledge of npm is assumed.
 Reading reference documentation for corresponding tools is recommended.

 Some options are not standard and disabled by default.
 I consider those options to be useful and enable them in my projects.